Monday, December 23, 2013

 Netziv (on 25:2) explains that once Avraham was given the ability to father Yitzhak at the age of 100, then he never lost this ability.
 This is difficult since then we would have thought that Avraham and Sara would have had more than one child.

-Luzzatto writes that there is no doubt that Avraham married Ketura before Sara died.
+Luzzatto (on 25:1) writes that there is no doubt that Avraham married Ketura before Sara died.
 This would seem to explain how Avraham was able to father the children of Ketura, but it seems difficult to believe that Sara would have allowed Avraham to take another wife after all the fights she had with Hagar.
 Also, presumably Avraham did not marry Ketura before he married Hagar, since then there would have been no need to marry Hagar once Avraham had fathered children with Ketura.

 A simpler explanation on 25:2 is our explanation of 24:1 that G-d restored Avraham's virility to him after Sara died.
 This strength remained with him for enough years that he was able to father the six sons recorded in 25:2 and possibly more depending on how one understands 25:6.